Fraud Defense Attorney Oklahoma City

 What is Criminal Fraud?

-At its simplest, it is any intentional act of deception carried out for personal gain.
+Criminal fraud is a category of offenses involving intentional deception or misrepresentation that is carried out for the purpose of getting money, property, services, or causing financial or legal harm to another person.
+Oklahoma law defines various types of fraud such as embezzlement, identity theft, credit card fraud, insurance fraud, and healthcare fraud in Title 21 of the Oklahoma Statutes.
+At its simplest, fraud means any intentional act of deception carried out for personal gain.
 It is a criminal offense, but a victim may also be able to pursue a civil claim against the perpetrator.
 The types of fraud and the ways in which schemes are committed are virtually infinite.
 They can include false billing, hiding assets, underreporting income, collecting deposits without completing work, and more.
 In most cases, it's is an attempt to gain unearned or undeserved income and benefits through misrepresentation, false claims, and other deceptions.

 • Health Care, Medicare, or Medicaid